siyuan1992/coding-challenge/README.md

 * *What should the format of the output be?*
 In order to be tested correctly, you must use the format described above.
 We will try our best to correct any minor formatting issues, but try to follow the examples above as closely as possible.

+* *What should the precision of the rolling average be?*
+The precision of the average should be two digits after the decimal place (i.e. rounded to the nearest hundredths place).

 * *Do I need to account for complicated Unicode characters by replacing them?*
 No, you simply need to remove them and track how many tweets require this removal.